jyutzler/Bridge-Systems/system.md

 A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).

-If the opening is in a minor suit, the cuebid shows the majors; if the opening is in a major, the cuebid shows the other major and an unspecified minor.
+   * If the opening is in a minor suit, the cuebid shows the majors;
+   * If the opening is in a major, the cuebid shows the other major and an unspecified minor.

-(1♦) — 2♦ = at least 5–5 in the majors.

-(1♠) — 2♠ = at least 5–5 in hearts and a minor.

 The strength is either weak or very strong/distributional.
-(Any subsequent bid by the cuebidder shows extra strength or distribution.)
 With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.

-Responder can bid 2NT over a major suit cuebid to ask for partner’s minor.

-(1♥) — 2♥ — (Pass) — 2NT (asks for the minor).
-   * 3♣ = club suit.
-   * 3♦ = diamond suit.

 When vulnerable, it is best to avoid very weak hands.
-This also makes it easier for advancer to decide to bid game.
+(This also makes it easier for advancer to decide to bid game.)
 When non-vulnerable, the low-end range is much wider.

-To invite game, advancer bids 2NT (to ask for the minor) followed by 3 of a suit (slow arrival).
+#### Responses to a Minor Cuebid

+1. Major at lowest level: Preference (usually 3)
+1. 2NT: Invitational
+1. Opponent's suit: Game or slam try

+#### Responses to a Major Cuebid

+1. Major at lowest level: Preference (usually 3)
+2. Jump in major: Weak if below game
+1. 2NT: asks for overcaller’s minor.
+   * If advancer then returns to the major, this is invitational.
+   * If there is further interference, 4NT may also ask for the minor.

+#### Rare Responses to Either Cuebid

+2. Jump in major: Good support, but weak if below game
+1. Unbid minor (no further interference): Weak
+1. 3NT: To play

+#### Overcaller Rebids
+Overcaller will normally have a weak hand and will pass or make a minimum response.
+With a strong hand or freakier distribution, overcaller will make some other bid.
 ### Doubles
 A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).